FRC5892/Training2024/Day1/test/README.md

 Note: in reality, you should always return a new object, but we are modifying the object for simplicity and to show knowledge.
 ####  In the `Main` class
+0. **Read the directions.
+They were not designed to be very long and bore you.
+Everything in the instructions exists for a purpose.**
 1. Create a main method
 2. print `Hello world!`* to the standard output (stdout).
 #### Making a `Fraction` class